A Guide to Getting Started with LinkedIn Thought Leadership

 How can I measure the impact of my thought leadership efforts on LinkedIn?

-Today, 65% of companies are already including thought leadership in their content marketing strategies, and an additional 29.5% are planning to join them.
 If you haven’t already begun your thought leadership journey and don’t want to be left behind, you’d be wise to follow suit.

 That said, it’s not enough to simply publish thought leadership content on LinkedIn and call it a day.
 You need to measure the impact of your efforts — and use the data you collect to continuously improve and optimize your strategy.